Trump picks Barrett as he moves to tilt U.S. Supreme Court rightward | Politics

 Trump picks Barrett as he moves to tilt U.S. Supreme Court rightward

-President Donald Trump on Saturday nominated Amy Coney Barrett to the Supreme Court, and she pledged to become a justice in the mold of the late staunch conservative Antonin Scalia - another milestone in Trump's rightward shift of the top U.S. judicial body.
-Trump's announcement during a flag-festooned White House Rose Garden ceremony - with Barrett, 48, by his side and her seven children on hand - sets off a scramble by Senate Republicans to confirm her as the president has requested before Election Day in 5-1/2 weeks as he seeks a second term in office.
+President Donald Trump on Saturday nominated Amy Coney Barrett to the Supreme Court, and she pledged to become a justice in the mold of the late staunch conservative Antonin Scalia, setting another milestone in Trump's rightward shift of the top U.S. judicial body.
+Trump's announcement during a flag-festooned White House Rose Garden ceremony - with Barrett, 48, by his side and her seven children on hand - sets off a scramble by Senate Republicans to confirm her as the president has requested before Election Day in 5-1/2 weeks, when he will be seeking a second term in office.

 If confirmed by the Senate to replace liberal icon Ruth Bader Ginsburg, who died at age 87 on Sept.
 18, Barrett would become the fifth woman ever to serve on the court and would push its conservative majority to a commanding 6-3.
 Like Trump's two other appointees, Neil Gorsuch in 2017 and Brett Kavanaugh in 2018, Barrett is young enough that she could serve for decades in the lifetime job, leaving a lasting conservative imprint.
 Barrett is the youngest Supreme Court nominee since conservative Clarence Thomas was 43 in 1991.